Transformer-Transducers for Code-Switched Speech Recognition: Background and Proposed Approach

 \subsection{Leveraging Monolingual Corpora for Code-Switched ASR}

-Although procuring CS data is difficult, it is relatively easier to find large monolingual corpora of the languages present.
+While procuring CS data is difficult, it is relatively easier to find large monolingual corpora of the languages present.
 However, utilizing these monolingual corpora is challenging \cite{li_ctc_2019} owing to factors like pronunciation shift, accent shift and phone influence that occur in code-switched data \cite{sivasankaran-etal-2018-phone, li_cm_am_2011}.
 Previous work \cite{Zhou2020MultiEncoderDecoderTF, Taneja2019} has attempted different strategies to overcome this issue.
 Inspired by the model in \cite{Zhou2020MultiEncoderDecoderTF}, we propose a multi-label/multi-audio encoder for handling monolingual corpora in transformer-transducer, as depicted on the right side of \Fref{fig:intro}.
 Here, we have individual audio and label encoders for each language present in the CS data.
 Each encoder accepts monolingual data in its respective language as well as CS data.
-The information from them are combined using a sigmoid gate:
+The information from them are combined using a sigmoid gate $\alpha_{\text{enc}}$, with learnable weights $w_\text{enc}$ and $w_\alpha$:

+where $h_\text{man}$ and $h_\text{en}$ are outputs of either of the label/audio encoder.
 We learn the gate only for code-switched data and force the gate to $1$ if the input is Mandarin only and $0$ for English only.
 This is done automatically for each mini-batch.
 This allows us to train on all the data (monolingual and code-switched) jointly end-to-end, without the need for pre-training the individual encoders, as needed in \cite{Zhou2020MultiEncoderDecoderTF}.
 In order to get improved results over the target dataset, the last few thousand updates are only from the CS corpora.
 We use this model when leveraging monolingual data and the contribution of the multi-label encoder and multi-audio encoder has been studied in \Sref{sec:monolingual_exp}.